FLAGEOLETS BRETONNE (French white beans with tomatoes, for six)

 2 tablespoons butter

 4 tomatoes, peeled, seeded and chopped (or a 28 ounce can chopped tomatoes, drained, juice reserved for later use if the finished beans become too dry)

 3 cloves garlic, minced

-coarse salt and freshly grounds black pepper to taste
+coarse salt and freshly ground black pepper to taste

 1 tablespoon chopped flat-leaf parsley

 1. Either place the beans in a bowl with water to cover them by 2 inches and let them soak overnight, or “quick soak” them by bringing 5 quarts water to a rapid boil in a large bean pot or saucepan, adding the beans, and cooking them for exactly 2 minutes after the water returns to a boil.
 Turn off the heat and allow the beans to soak, covered, for exactly 1 hour, then drain.
 Rinse under cold water and, if you are not going to proceed immediately, leave the beans in cold water to cover until you are ready to use them.

 2. Drain the beans and return them to the pot.
 Add water to cover by 1 inch and the onion studded with cloves, and bring to a boil.
 Reduce heat, cover and simmer until the beans are tender, about 1 to 1-1/2 hours.
 Season with salt.